Plant-tastic: Inspired by Nature

-A collaboration between Birr Theatre & Arts Centre and Offaly Local Development Company, supported by Creative Ireland Offaly
+A collaboration between Birr Theatre & Arts Centre and Offaly Local Development Company, curated and produced by Ann Lawlor & supported by Creative Ireland Offaly

 Plant-tastic: Inspired by Nature.

-London based designer & public artist Cristina Ottonello will engage with up to 10 young people ages 12 - 14 on the Ashbrooke, Chesterfield Close and McAuley estates in Birr and explore a range of Offaly plants and their usefulness.
+London based designer & public artist Cristina Ottonello will engage with young people ages 12 - 14 on the Ashbrooke, Chesterfield Close and McAuley estates in Birr and explore a range of Offaly plants and their usefulness.

-With a local botanist, the artist and participants through a period of creative research will investigate the extraordinary characteristics of local plants, and how these plants have and can inspire innovation and creativity.
+With a local botanist, the artist and participants will investigate the extraordinary characteristics of local plants, and how these plants have and can inspire innovation and creativity.

-A number of public talks will take place at Birr Theatre & Arts Centre including a thrilling presentation from Lara Jewitt, Science Collection Coordinator/ Head of Tropical Nursery at Royal Botanic Gardens, Kew on orchids and their adaptability, with incredible stories such as the Brazilian bat orchid, Coryanthes speciosa, that traps bees in its bucket-like labellum until they have pollinated it.
+The project also includes a number of public talks that will take place at Birr Theatre & Arts Centre including a thrilling presentation from Lara Jewitt, Science Collection Coordinator/ Head of Tropical Nursery at Royal Botanic Gardens, Kew on orchids and their adaptability, with incredible stories such as the Brazilian bat orchid, Coryanthes speciosa, that traps bees in its bucket-like labellum until they have pollinated it.

-The young participants and audiences will have the opportunity to find out more about local plants - developing their understanding of the usefulness of plants through the lens of biomimicry and adaptation features.
+Plant-Tastic aims to give the young participants and audience members an opportunity to find out more about local plants - developing an understanding of the usefulness of plants through the lens of biomimicry and adaptation features.

-This project is a collaboration between Birr Theatre & Arts Centre and Offaly Local Development Company - Community, Education & Youth Work and supported by Creative Ireland Offaly as part of the Creative Ireland Programme in partnership with Offaly County Council
+This project is a collaboration between Birr Theatre & Arts Centre and Offaly Local Development Company - Community, Education & Youth Work.
+It is curated and produced by Ann Lawlor and supported by Creative Ireland Offaly as part of the Creative Ireland Programme in partnership with Offaly County Council

 About the artist :